 I am a second-generation (I think?)
 Vietnamese-American theater artist.
 I spent approximately 2/3rds of my life trying to pretend to avoid viewing the world (and subsequently art) through that lens; now I’m spending my time playing catch-up to my identity.

-Through my art, which spans disciplines, I explore the difference between borders and boundaries.
+Through my current artistic work, which spans disciplines, I am trying to explore the nuances of borders and boundaries.

 Borders are artificial, political constructs created by man.
 They’re by definition rigid, and their entire reason for existing is to enforce some law or system.
 Borders create things like nationalism, jingoism, and occupations.
-Fuck borders.
+I’m usually loath to make big declarative statements like this, but here’s one: fuck borders.